-The following section discusses the preferred alternative (i.e., adoption of this proposed Total Maximum Daily Load and a basin plan prohibition), a No Action alternative, and other alternatives.
+The following section discusses the preferred alternative (i.e., adoption of these proposed Total Maximum Daily Loads and basin plan prohibitions), a No Action alternative, and other alternatives.

-The Preferred Alternative is the adoption of the proposed TMDLs for fecal coliform in Pajaro River Watershed, adoption of the Pajaro River Watershed Domestic Animal Waste Discharge Prohibition; and adoption of the Pajaro River Watershed Human Waste Discharge Prohibition.
+The Preferred Alternative is adoption of Total Maximum Daily Loads (TMDLs) for fecal coliform in Lower Salinas River Watershed, and adding the Lower Salinas River Watershed to the Domestic Animal Waste Discharge Prohibition; and the Lower Salinas River Watershed Human Fecal Material Discharge Prohibition.
 Fecal coliform bacteria are used as indicators for the presence of pathogenic organisms.
-Fecal coliform load is allocated to responsible parties and requires load reductions to achieve water column concentrations.
-Implementation of actions and monitoring will occur pursuant to terms of NPDES or WDR permits and/or local or federal agency environmental review and conditions; the Human Waste Discharge Prohibition; the Domestic Animal Waste Discharge Prohibition; and monitoring and reporting requirements issued by the Central Coast Water Board Executive Officer through the California Water Code.
+Pathogen indicator organism load is allocated to responsible parties and requires load reductions to achieve water column concentrations.
+Implementation of actions and monitoring will occur pursuant to terms of NPDES or WDR permits and/or local or federal agency environmental review and conditions; the Lower Salinas River Waste Discharge Prohibitions (domestic animal waste and human waste); and monitoring and reporting requirements issued by the Central Coast Water Board Executive Officer through the California Water Code.
 Central Coast Water Board staff will conduct reviews to evaluate the success of implementation actions aimed at reducing loading to achieve the allocations.
 Implementation is required pursuant to existing regulatory mechanisms.
-A period of 13-years of implementation is the anticipated time required to achieve the allocations necessary to achieve the TMDLs.
-Staff determined that at the most, less than significant impacts could potentially occur as a result of this preferred alternative.
+A period of 13 years of implementation is the anticipated time required to achieve the allocations necessary to achieve the TMDLs. determined that at the most, less than significant impacts could potentially occur as a result of this preferred alternative.